rafaeltuelho/business-automation-cicd-showcase/README.md

 With this, the whole demo is now set up and ready to use.

+> NOTE: If you get interested in see how this webapp was developed the src code is available [here](https://github.com/rafaeltuelho/decision-service-webclient)

 ## Extra information

 The provisioning script `provision.sh` will: